 Cocoa was used in Mexico as early as 1750 BC.
 Both the Maya and Aztecs used it as an offering in ceremonies.
 The Aztecs called it 'Xocoatl' and believed it came from Quetzalcoatl the God of wisdom.
-Montezuma is said to have drunk 50 cups every day!
+Cassandra's iconic Cocoa Pod swivels to reveal cocoa beans in the form of rose cut gems and diamonds on one side, while on the other side, the pod is empty because they have been eaten already!
 From the journey to Mexico.

 Ever in search of the unusual and rare, Cassandra travels the world to source beautiful gemstones, either in the rough or cut form.

 The craftsman works as an artist recreating the design in metal.
 The jewel is then mounted, assayed, polished and set.